rksg/ayush-test/README.md

     ```
 2. Commit and push your branch.

+### Create a Pull Request

-3. Create a PR using the Bitbucket UI.
+1. Create a PR using the Bitbucket UI.
 You need at least 1 reviewer to approve the PR.

 ### Delete the Feature Branch